CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Experiments

 \subsection{Object Detection and Instance Segmentation}

-\textbf{Experimental Settings.} Experiments on object detection and instance segmentation are both done with COCO 2017 dataset~\citep{DBLP:conf/eccv/LinMBHPRDZ14}, which contains $118$K training and $5$K validation images.
-We use MMDetection-based~\citep{mmdetection} RetinaNet~\citep{DBLP:journals/pami/LinGGHD20} and Mask-RCNN~\citep{DBLP:conf/iccv/HeGDG17} as the object detection or instance segmentation head.
-For both tasks, backbones are initialized with weights pre-trained on ImageNet.
-The detection/segmentation models are trained with batch size $16$ on $8$ V100 GPUs, and an AdamW optimizer with an initial learning rate of $1 \times 10^{-4}$ is used.
-Following previous works, we adopt $1\times$ training schedule, \ie, the models are trained for $12$ epochs, and images are resized to 800 pixels for the short side.
+\textbf{Experimental Settings.} The experiments on object detection and instance segmentation are both done on the COCO 2017 dataset~\citep{DBLP:conf/eccv/LinMBHPRDZ14}, which contains $118$K training and $5$K val images.
+We use MMDetection-based~\citep{mmdetection} RetinaNet~\citep{DBLP:journals/pami/LinGGHD20} and Mask R-CNN~\citep{DBLP:conf/iccv/HeGDG17} as the object detection and instance segmentation head, respectively.
+For both tasks, the backbones are initialized with the weights pre-trained on ImageNet.
+Then the whole models are trained with batch size $16$ on $8$ V100 GPUs, and an AdamW optimizer with an initial learning rate of $1 \times 10^{-4}$ is used.
+Following previous works, we adopt $1\times$ training schedule (\ie, the models are trained for $12$ epochs) when taking RetinaNets as detectors, and images are resized to 800 pixels for the short side.
+While for Mask R-CNN, both $1\times$ and $3 \times$ training schedules are used.
+It is noted that multi-scale training~\citep{DBLP:conf/eccv/CarionMSUKZ20} is also employed when taking $3 \times$ training schedules.

-\textbf{Results.} Results are put in Table~\ref{tab:detection}.
-As we can see, the second-placed architecture changes along with the experiment, that is, these architectures may perform well in one task but poorly in another task.
-In contrast, we outperform all others on both tasks (detection and segmentation) and both model sizes (small and base).
-Further, CrossFormer's performance gain over other architectures increases when enlarging the model, indicating that CrossFormer has higher potentials.
+\textbf{Results.} The results on RetinaNet and Mask R-CNN are shown in Table~\ref{tab:detection} and Table~\ref{tab:detection-2}, respectively.
+As we can see, the second-placed architecture changes along with the experiment, that is, these architectures may perform well on one task but poorly on another task.
+In contrast, our CrossFormer outperforms all the others on both tasks (detection and segmentation) with both model sizes (small and base).
+Further, CrossFormer's performance gain over the other architectures gets sharper when enlarging the model, indicating that CrossFormer enjoys greater potentials.